dougeby/IntuneDocs/intune/planning-guide-design.md

 ## Feature requirements

-In these sections, we’ll review the following features and capabilities that are aligned with your use case scenario requirements:
+In these sections, we review the following features and capabilities that are aligned with your use case scenario requirements:

 -   Terms and conditions policies